 Epictetus Discourses Book I, 18

-When spelled out more explicitly, the recipe for succeeding in this course is very similar to succeeding in life in general:
+When spelled out more explicitly, the recipe for succeeding in this course corresponds closely to succeeding in life in general:

-Learning involves effort: Beginning to study data science is similar to learning to play an instrument or mastering some sport: First, you need some infrastructure — equipment (like hard- and software), plus training materials — to get started.
+Learning involves effort: Starting to study data science is similar to learning to play an instrument or beginning some new sport: You first need some infrastructure — equipment (like hard- and software), plus training materials — to get started.
 Once the basics are in place, you can benefit from the advice of experts and peers, but mostly need a lot of practice.
 Just like in many other fields, being enthusiastic and having talent usually helps, but dedicated practice is essential even when you happen to be a genius.
 Getting good at data science requires both curiosity and routine:

 Routine implies discipline, stamina, and lots of practice.
 It is impossible to acquire new skills without investing time and effort.
 Crucially, habitual practice (e.g., daily use of data science tools) helps developing various organizational skills (e.g., using keyboard shortcuts, naming objects, formatting code, and structuring files or projects) that are non-trivial and will profoundly affect your productivity (far beyond this course).

-Use social resources: Theoretically, you could work through the entire book by yourself, but such a solitary endeavour requires a lot of determination and stamina.
-Fortunately, this course and its social context (instructor and classmates) are there to help you to stay focused, provide orientation and motivation, ask and answer any question, and allow you to continuously check your progress and understanding.
+Use social resources: The fact that this book now includes both exercises and their solutions has the side effect that, theoretically, you can work through the entire book by yourself.
+However, such a solitary endeavour requires both determination and stamina.
+Fortunately, this course and its social context (instructor, classmates, and online platforms) are there to help you to stay focused, provide orientation and motivation, ask and answer questions, and allow you to continuously check your progress and understanding.

-Ultimately, learning and practicing any art, craft, or science is also a process of socialization: Striving towards common goals and belonging to a community that shares similar methods, principles, and values.
-And although the R community can sometimes react harshly when some newbie asks a question at the wrong place, there is hardly a more enthusiastic and welcoming bunch of people to push towards new horizons.
+Ultimately, learning and practicing any art, craft, or science is also a process of socialization: Striving towards common goals and belonging to a community that shares a set of common methods, principles, and values.
+And although the R community can sometimes react harshly when some newbie asks a naive question at the wrong place, there is hardly a more enthusiastic and welcoming bunch of people to push towards new horizons.

-Beware of side effects: Becoming an R user will profoundly transform your thinking — not only about data and code, but also about the types of problems you are trying to solve and understand.
-While programming (in R or any other language) can be useful and enjoyable, it also has addictive potential, and can not only open doors, but also lead into dead ends.
-So make sure to take regular breaks, and stay focused on good questions behind and beyond the data and the tools.
+Beware of side effects: Learning data science will change how you perceive the world (by parsing it into meaningful pieces of information) and how you tackle new tasks (by structuring them according to the tools that you are familiar with).
+Similarly, becoming an R user can profoundly transform your thinking — not only about data and code, but also about the types of problems you are trying to solve and understand.
+While programming (in R or any other language) if often useful and enjoyable, it also has addictive potential, and can not only open doors, but also lead into dead ends.
+So make sure to take regular breaks — and always stay focused on good and serious questions behind and beyond the data and the tools.

 A tidyverse caveat

-There is a lot to admire about the set of R packages comprising the tidyverse.
+The tidyverse (Wickham, 2019c; Wickham et al., 2019) is an opinionated collection of R packages that is supported by RStudio Inc. There is a lot to admire about the set of R packages comprising the tidyverse and the people that write and support these packages.
 Personally, I like that they share a vision that strives for simplicity and transparency, and that they provide a bold and ambitious approach towards designing a consistent set of tools.
-That said, being bold and ambitious usually comes with costs.
+That said, being ambitious and bold usually comes with costs.
 As most tidyverse packages are still under active development, it can be difficult to keep up with their current versions.
-In addition, many tidyverse developers are deliberately opinionated (see the Tidy tools manifesto) and not afraid of making radical changes (as various iterations of reshape, reshape2, and tidyr testify).
-This situation essentially creates 2 potential problems:
+In addition, the tidyverse developers are deliberately opinionated (see the Tidy tools manifesto) and not afraid of making radical changes (as various iterations of reshape, reshape2, and tidyr testify).
+This situation essentially creates two potential problems:

 Moving target: Just like an expectation of deflating prices can motivate economic actors to postpone investments, expecting that some tools are likely to change in the near future could make us uncertain about studying them at this point.